- 1 - What's the reason for selling?

-Although the rates and taxes information might be provided on the brochures, in case they tend to be on the high/low side, the agent will be able to provide you more information.
+Although the rates and taxes information might be provided on the brochures, in case they tend to be on the high/low side, the agent will be able to provide you with more information.

 Perhaps you as a home buyer aren’t used to seeing such high utility costs, whereas those are relatively lower where you live now in that sectional title unit!
 Definitely something to keep in mind when putting a budget together!

 6 – When is the seller looking to move?